LDN (Low Dose Naltrexone)

 It is used to help pain and inflammation as well as modulate the immune system.
-I've used for many years.
-This drug is widely known in the medical community in high doses to come off drugs etc BUT.. in low dose applications was found to help pain and immune system.
-So be aware of why some medical professionals at first make a weird face.
+I've used it for many years.
+This drug is widely known in the medical community in high doses to come off drugs, etc., but in low dose applications it was found to help pain and support immune system.
+So be aware of why some medical professionals at first make a weird face when you bring it up.
 Low dose is used for completely different issues.
-I've received some strange looks through the years when I say I take this but i swiftly educate them.
+I've received some strange looks through the years when I say I take this but I swiftly educate them.
 Any non ignorant doctor can search and see you know what you are talking about.

 You introduce very slowly.
 2 weeks at each dose.
-Longer also ok.
-I originally took 8 weeks till I got to 4.5.
-Cut the tablet into quarters basically.
+Longer is also ok.
+I originally took 8 weeks, till I got to 4.5.
+Cut the tablet into quarters, basically.

 1/4 tablet at bedtime.
 Stay there for 2 weeks.